World Religion

 Art And Literature

-Manichaean art is known for its beauty.
-It influenced Persian and Chinese art.
-Manichaean texts are studied for their literary value.
+The art of Manichaeism is beautiful.
+It had an impact on Persian and Chinese art.
+Manichaean writings are studied for their literary value.

 Modern Interest